lsst-sims/migration_plan/README.md

 * What to name it, where to host it:  Could go in lsst organization or lsst-sims.
 Any name ideas? rubin_sim?

+* How to ensure users don't use the old code.
+We should have a plan for making sure it is not trivial for users to install an old verison of the code with eups.
+One option would be to make a final build of `lsst_sims` that does not include the migrated packages.

+* Any name changes we would like to make?
+I'd say swapping `featureScheduler` to `scheduler` would be good.
+Could even go `maf` to `viz`.

 Current repos to migrate: